mathspp/mathspp/pages/insider/past-issues/cooking-with-asyncio/default.md

+---
+metadata:
+    description: "Learn a cooking analogy to help you understand and reason about asynchronous programming in this sample of the mathspp insider weekly newsletter."
+title: Cooking with asyncio
+---

 # 🐍🚀 cooking with asyncio

  > This is a past issue of the [mathspp insider 🐍🚀](/insider) newsletter.
 [Subscribe to the mathspp insider 🐍🚀](/insider#subscribe) to get weekly Python deep dives like this one on your inbox!